What is abnormal uterine bleeding?

 Sometimes symptoms get better without treatment.
 After a doctor rules out serious problems, some people choose to wait and see if symptoms get better on their own.

-Teens: How can you care for abnormal uterine bleeding?
+How can you care for yourself when you have abnormal uterine bleeding?

 ©2011-2024 Healthwise, Incorporated